docsforadobe/illustrator-scripting-guide/docs/jsobjref/NoColor.md

 **Description**

-Represents the “none” color.
+Represents the "none" color.
 Assigning a `NoColor` object to the fill or stroke color of an art item is equivalent to setting the `filled` or `stroked` property to `false`.

 ---